FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 The truncated impulse responses are of dimension 256-by-5-by-36.
 256 is the length of the truncated impulse response, 5 is the number of measurement runs, and 36 is the number of body rotation angles from 0 degrees to 350 degrees in 10-degree intervals.

-mic_1 is the MEMS microphone further away from the USB port. mic_2 is the MEMS microphone next to the USB port
+mic_1 is the MEMS microphone further away from the USB port. mic_2 is the MEMS microphone next to the USB port.

+Due to the large size, raw impulse responses between the speakers and the microphone pairs can be requested by emailing the author at frank.wang324@gmail.com .

 ### Visualise the intensity
 Run cal_x_axis_intensity_cpsd to calculate the active intensity in the x direction.